Shivat Zion

 To get more detailed information or make changes to the investment/bank track, you will need to go directly to the specific bank or investment house listed in the “שם קופת הגמל/בנק” field.

+Should you increase the amount deposited each month?
 All parents in Israel receive a monthly stipend from Bituach Leumi ranging from about 160-200 NIS per child – depending on how many children you have.
-You are entitled to reduce your stipend by 55 shekel each month per child and add that amount to the child’s savings account instead.
+You are entitled to reduce your stipend by 57 shekel each month per child and add that amount to the child’s savings account instead.
 This can be a very simple way to invest more on behalf of your children and take greater advantage of this fee-free investment account.

 Answer: Unfortunately not.
 That extra amount is limited to the deduction from the Kitzba.
 No additional contributions may be made to this account.